 The Sichuan Hard Road presents a unique and informative testimony by expert scientists and expert survivors.
 The 2008 Wenchuan Earthquake took by surprise communities and authorities in Sichuan Province, China.
 But in spite of its tragic outcome, this seismic episode increased regional awareness of multi-hazard tectonic risk including severe shaking, avalanches and mudflows.
 This event also contributed to the overall improvement of earthquake preparedness in a region defined by a wide variety of terrain in both rural and urban areas.
 Watch the film’s extended trailer here:

 We collaborated with the Earth Observatory of Singapore and the China Earthquake Administration in the making of a film that explains to mainstream audiences some of the unique scientific facts and tectonic risk inherent to this region.
 The film also seeks to make an emotional connection with local viewers and to communicate some of the lessons learned.
 The Sichuan Hard Road documentary film presents testimonies from survivors throughout the Longmenshan fault region, it is spoken in Chinese and Sichuanese with English subtitles.

-A behind-the-scenes look at the making of this film was presented at the Asia Oceania Geosciences Society (AOGS) 2019 Conference in Singapore, and additional previews are being scheduled at other scientific conferences.
+A behind-the-scenes look at the making of this film was presented at the Asia Oceania Geosciences Society (AOGS) 2019 Conference in Singapore, and the American Geophysical Union (AGU) 2019 Fall Conference in San Francisco, California.

 The terrain of some areas in Sichuan is defined by steep mountains and valleys.
 This fact is presented in the classic poem The Hard Road to Shu written by Li Bai 李 白 (701–762).
 The poem is included in Tang Shi 唐 詩, an anthology of 320 poems from the golden age of Chinese poetry.
 Excerpts from the 8th century poem reveal how remote and dangerous the site seemed then and now: